 Examines the ancient evidence for the Afrocentric claim of the African genesis of Western civilization.
 Explores the modern political context of and debate around the backlash of eurocentric scholars against these claims as well as the epistemological framing of the sociology of knowledge.
 (Writing-intensive.)
 (Same as Classics 308.)
 Maximum enrollment, 20.

 Examination of the experiences of black women in the United States from 1800-2006.
 Emphasis on the intellectual history of black women.
 Topics include the legacy of slavery, the role and influence of religion and the black church, the history of black women's education, the development of black feminism, the roles of and attitudes toward black lesbian and bisexual women, the role and impact of black women in popular culture and music.
 (Writing-intensive.)
 (Oral Presentations.)
 Prerequisite, 101 or consent of instructor.
-(Same as Women's Studies 310.)
+(Same as American Studies 311 and Women's Studies 311.)
 Maximum enrollment, 20.
+Haley.

 Haiti and the Caribbean.

 An introduction to Haiti’s history since the 1791 slave revolt and the creation of the Haitian state.
 Examines the historical, political, geo–political relationships that Haiti held with Europe and its Caribbean and North American neighbors; Haiti’s antislavery impact on the Americas and the Caribbean; the consequences of the U.S. occupation of Haiti; Haiti’s political and economic tragedy in the 20th century from the reign of the Duvaliers to the consequences of the tragic earthquake of 2010.
 Prerequisite, 221.